FuelLabs/sway/sway-book/src/documentation/misc/workarounds/missing-features.md

   - It is not yet allowed to use `StorageMap<K, V>` as a component of a complex type such as a struct or an enum.
 - [Issue: #2647](https://github.com/FuelLabs/sway/issues/2647)
   - Currently, it is only possible to define configuration-time constants that have primitive types and that are initialized using literals.

+Ternary operator does not exist because if expressions cover that functionality